Arvatel/GameDevHomeworks/README.md

 ## Homework 9

 1. Add to your FPS game project (started in HW1 – HW6, HW8) sound special effects.
-	a.
-Looped sound attached to enemy
+	1. Looped sound attached to enemy
-	b.
-Script activated sound for player shots (different sound if hit wall or enemy)
+	2. Script activated sound for player shots (different sound if hit wall or enemy)
-	c.
-Sound of footsteps (active when walking, no sound when crouch walking, louder and faster sound when running)
+	3. Sound of footsteps (active when walking, no sound when crouch walking, louder and faster sound when running)
-	d.
-Sound of player jumps
+	4. Sound of player jumps
-	e.
-Sound for enemy shooting at player
+	5. Sound for enemy shooting at player
-	f.
-Looped sound for the enemy’s projectile when flying
+	6. Looped sound for the enemy’s projectile when flying
-	g.
-Sound for clicking buttons in GUI
+	7. Sound for clicking buttons in GUI
 2. Add to your FPS game project (started in HW1 – HW6, HW8) 2-3 music tracks.
 Add controls on SettingsPopup form to start these music tracks (should be looped) and to stop music (e.g., buttons or some other control of your choice).
 3. Add to your FPS game project (started in HW1 – HW6, HW8) on the SettingsPopup form 2 sliders to control music volume and to control mater sound volume.
 4. Create WAV file with 5 seconds long sound according to the specification.
 You may use Audacity, Matlab/Octave or some other tool (like Python).
 Attach this WAV file to the Moodle submission.
-	a. the frequency goes linearly from 440Hz to 1760Hz and the amplitude goes linearly from 0.3 to 0.6 for the beginning 3 seconds
+	1. the frequency goes linearly from 440Hz to 1760Hz and the amplitude goes linearly from 0.3 to 0.6 for the beginning 3 seconds
-	b. the frequency goes linearly from 1760Hz to 880Hz and the amplitude goes linearly from 0.6 to 0.1 for the last 2 seconds
+	2. the frequency goes linearly from 1760Hz to 880Hz and the amplitude goes linearly from 0.6 to 0.1 for the last 2 seconds